doncandela/mgah/mgah.md

 - GPUs other than NVIDIA, except some brief mentions of AMD ROCm and Mac MPS support in the section [Non-NVIDIA GPUs](#non-nvidia) below.

-- Direct, low-level programming of GPUs in CUDA-C++  (as opposed to the use of GPU-aware Python packages like CuPy and PyTorch, which are briefly covered).
+- Direct, low-level programming of GPUs in CUDA-C++  (as opposed to the use of GPU-aware Python packages like CuPy and PyTorch, which are discussed).

 - "Higher level" (than MPI) packages for using computer clusters such as Spark, Dask, Charm4Py/Charm++...).